shames9/Coding3-resub/README.md

 #### Comparative conclusions
 Training was performed by adjusting only the frame parameters of the VGG19 model and the results were compared.
 The results show that the adjustments to the frame parameters of the VGG19 model had a small effect on the training results, with no significant significant change in the training results from the pre-adjustment period.
 This suggests that the VGG19 model's ability to fit the data with this modification was not significantly improved.

+By analysing this result, the following are several possible scenarios.
+Firstly, the VGG19 model may have been sufficiently adapted to the training data with the original parameter settings and therefore the fine-tuning of the frame parameters did not have a significant impact.
+Secondly, the tuned frame parameters may have failed to introduce enough variation to have a significant impact on the model's performance.
+Finally, it may also indicate that the training data itself was not sufficient to show a more significant change in performance in the tuned model and that further tuning or the addition of more training data was required.

 ### Adjust only the number of times the VGG19 model is trained